24-ManPatel/DatasetExploration/README.md

 Folium and Matplotlib are used in the code to visulize the outputs and clustering.
 HTML files are generated once you run the code !!

+There are 2 python files in the Repo , if you want a smaller version of code use P1.py or else use P2.py for detail exploration of data and more better plots.

 ## Installations Required

 ```bash